mochachmar/merdeka-backend-project/README.md

 1. **Create a Note**

-   - Enter a title and content in the form at the top.
+   - Enter a title, date, and content in the form at the top.
    - Click the "Buat" button to save the note.

+2. **View All Notes**

+   - All notes will be displayed in the main section of the app.

-2. **Search Notes**
+3. **Search Notes**

    - Enter a search term in the search input field at the top.
    - The displayed notes will update based on the query.

-3. **Edit a Note**
+4. **Edit a Note**

    - Click the edit button on a note card.
-   - Update the note details in the edit modal.
+   - Update the note details (title, date, and content) in the edit modal.
    - Click "Save" to apply changes.

+5. **Delete a Note**
+   - Click the delete button on a note card.
+   - Confirm the deletion in the prompt.

 ---